Retirement In Portugal

 Retirement in Portugal - weighing the pros and cons and other important considerations

-There was recently a very interesting programme on TV about a couple who were retiring abroad to Portugal – the programme was actually focused on them downsizing and selling off their personal effects and the money they could raise through so doing – but what was most interesting was the fact that the couple made the decision to retire abroad to avoid getting bored!
+There was recently a very interesting programme on TV about a couple who were retiring abroad to Portugal – the programme was actually focused on them downsizing and selling off their personal effects and the money they could raise through so doing.

 You might think living in rural Portugal in retirement sounds like bliss – but when the reality of having to travel distances to have any social contact whatsoever bites, you may suddenly feel lonely and isolated.

-Yes the cost of living is lower than the UK…however, don’t forget all the initial outlay you will have and be careful of your money so that you can make it last and work for you.
+Yes, the cost of living is lower than in the UK.
+However, don’t forget all the initial outlay you will have and be careful of your money so that you can make it last and work for you.

 If your dream is retirement in Portugal then there is nothing to stop you making a go of it – just ensure you put plenty of planning in place prior to the relocation and all should go smoothly.